Toolkit Overview

 Be Truthful and Transparent

 When a difficult event occurs, people often feel a loss of control.
-Doing things like letting them choose where to sit, when they take a break, or how they express feelings can help them feel more in control and empowered.
+Allowing them to make simple choices—like where to sit, when they take a break, or how they express feelings—can help them feel more in control and empowered.
+Remember, both students and staff are likely to benefit from opportunities to make individual choices.

 Allow Individual Choices

-Use active listening and acknowledge expressed or observed emotions without adding judgments, offering solutions, minimizing or being dismissing.
-Try to listen to understand as you empathetically validate feelings.
+Use active listening and acknowledge expressed or observed emotions without adding judgments, offering solutions, minimizing, or being dismissing.
+Try to listen to understand as you validate feelings.
 Remind students, staff, and yourself that it is okay for someone to feel whatever they feel.
-Validating feelings helps students and staff feel supported, connected, and like they (and their feelings) matter.
+Validating feelings helps individuals feel supported, connected, and like they (and their feelings) matter.
 As a result, it can help reduce feelings of isolation.
+However, it is important to note that while some students benefit from talking about the event repeatedly, repetitively hearing about an event may be distressing to others.
+Redirect conversations to counselors as needed.

 Validate Feelings

 It can be difficult for students and staff to feel calm and regulated following a difficult event.
-Yet, we know that when calmness is modeled following a difficult event it helps people regulate and feel more in control.
-Staff are encouraged to try model calmness.
-They can also verbalize self-regulation strategies they use (e.g., “I can feel my heart beating quickly, so I am going to close my eyes and take a few deep breaths.”
+Yet, we know that modeling calmness following a difficult event helps people regulate and feel more in control.
+Staff are encouraged to try to model calmness.
+They can also verbalize self-regulation strategies they use.
+For example, “I can feel my heart beating quickly, so I am going to close my eyes and take a few deep breaths.”
 “My mind knows we are safe; I need my body to feel that safe, calm feeling.
-This is how I do that.”).
+This is how I do that.”

 Co-Regulate and Model Calmness